-2.4 Index Definitions and Diagnostics
+2.4 Index definitions and diagnostics

-To evaluate Pacific SSTA, we use detrended 3-month running averages of SSTs averaged over the equatorial Pacific region bounded by 5°N-5°S, 170°W-120°W. The TNA index is defined as the area-averaged SST over the region of 5°N-25°N, 55°W-15°W, as in Taschetto et al. (2016).
-Finally, we utilize the Pacific-Caribbean Dipole (PCD) index as defined by Wulff et al. (2017).
-This index is determined by the normalized area-averaged precipitation difference between the Pacific and Caribbean (Pacific box [10°N-20°N, 180°-110°W] minus Caribbean box [10°N-25°N, 85°W-65°W]).
+To evaluate Pacific SSTA, we use detrended 3-month running averages of SSTs averaged over the equatorial Pacific region bounded by 5° N- 5° S, $170-120^{\circ}$ W. The TNA index is defined as the area-averaged SST over the region of 5- 25° N, $55-15^{\circ}$ W, as in Taschetto et al. (2016).
+Finally, we utilize the Pacific-Caribbean dipole (PCD) index as defined by Wulff et al. (2017).
+This index is determined by the normalized area-averaged precipitation difference between the Pacific and Caribbean (Pacific box (10-20° N, 180-110° W) minus Caribbean box (10-25° N, 85-65° W)).

 To analyze the upper-level circulation, we compute the streamfunction equation in Cartesian coordinates by using spherical harmonics (Dawson, 2016).
-This includes $u=\delta\psi/\delta y$ and $v=-\delta\psi/\delta x$, where ψ represents the streamfunction, and u(v) are the zonal (meridional) winds.
-The zonal mass streamfunction over the equatorial region is calculated analogously to the meridional mass streamfunction, except with a longitudinal and not latitudinal dependence, and we use the mean of winds between 5°N to 5°S. Furthermore, we utilize the Helmholtz-decomposed zonal divergence (u_χ) for the streamfunction equation, under the assumption that the circulation is primarily thermally driven between 5°N to 5°S (Yu et al., 2012).
-The zonal stream function (Ψ_z) is defined as:
+This includes $u = \delta \psi / \delta y$ and $v = -\delta \psi / \delta x$, where ψ represents the streamfunction, and u(v) is the zonal (meridional) winds.
+The zonal mass streamfunction over the equatorial region is calculated analogously to the meridional mass streamfunction, except with a longitudinal and not latitudinal dependence, and we use the mean of winds between 5° N and 5° S. Furthermore, we utilize the Helmholtz-decomposed zonal divergence (u{χ}) for the streamfunction equation under the assumption that the circulation is primarily thermally driven between 5° N and 5° S (Yu et al., 2012).
+The zonal stream function (Ψ_z) is defined as where a is the Earth's radius, g is gravitational acceleration, p is pressure, and the brackets indicate the latitude for integration.
+An index measuring the Walker cell gradient between the Pacific and Atlantic, the Walker gradient index (hereafter: Walker index), is defined as the upper-level (200-400 hPa) streamfunction in the Atlantic (5° N- 5° S, $50-20^{\circ}$ W) minus the streamfunction in the Pacific (5° N- 5° S, $120-90^{\circ}$ W).